Yash851/Twitter-Clone/README.md

    ```
 2. Then open 2 terminals and write the following:

-   -In the first terminal:
+   In the first terminal:
    ```
    cd backend
    nodemon server.js
    ```
-   -In the second terminal:
+   In the second terminal:
    ```
    cd frontend
    npm start